 Social psychological & developmental processes M.A. & Ph.D.

-Inspire positive social change by studying human relationships and growth
+Inspire positive social change by studying human relationships

 The way we work, think, and play in groups and alone affects our personal success as well as the success of our schools, workplaces, and communities.
 As a Ph.D. or M.A. student, you’ll study the social and social developmental processes experienced across the lifespan, with a primary focus on processes during the years of schooling.
 You’ll apply what you learn to further the development of groups and organizations as well as individuals, particularly in educational and related settings.